 Travel Documents, Forms and Paperwork You Need to Prepare for Wallis and Futuna

-The most stressful part of going on holiday/vacation is making sure you haven't forgotten anything, especially any important paperwork!
+The most stressful part of going on vacation or "vacance" is making sure you haven't forgotten anything, especially any important paperwork!

 You don't want to be "that guy" who gets turned away at the airport or drilled at the border.
 You just want to show your passport and start exploring the lagoon already!